-Title of Each Class Of Securities Amount to Proposed Maximum Offering Price Per oposed Maximum Amount of To Be Registered Amount to Be Registered (1) Unit (2) A ggregate Offering Price Re Amount of egistration Fee Common Stock, par value \$0.0001 per share (3), (4) 19,037,215 \$ 3.26 \$ 62,061,320.90 \$ 3,463.02
+Title of Each Class Of Securities To Be Registered Amount to Be Registered (1) P osed Maximum ering Price Per Unit (2) Proposed Maximum Aggregate Offering Price Re Amount of Common Stock, par value \$0.0001 per share (4), (5) 4,436,772 \$ 3.26 \$ 14,463,876 \$ 3,463.02

-- (1) Includes 8,375,694 shares of common stock that may be issued upon the exercise of warrants, upon the redemption of those warrants following certain major transactions and events of default, and upon the occurrence of certain events specified in the warrants.
-This registration statement also relates to an indeterminate number of shares of common stock that may be issued upon stock splits, stock dividends or similar transactions in accordance with Rule 416 under the Securities Act. - (2) Determined pursuant to Rule 457(c) under the Securities Act solely for the purpose of calculating the registration fee based on the average of the high and low sales prices of the registrant's common stock on September 29, 2009 as reported on the NASDAQ Global Market. - (3) Consists of 10,661,521 shares of common stock and 8,375,694 shares of common stock that may be issued upon the exercise of warrants. - (4) This Registration Statement also relates to the Rights to purchase shares of Series A Junior Participating Cumulative Preferred Stock of the registrant which are attached to all shares of common stock pursuant to the terms of the registrant's Shareholder Rights Agreement dated March 7, 2007, as amended.
+- (1) Includes 43,099 shares of common stock that may be issued upon the exercise of warrants.
+This registration statement also relates to an indeterminate number of shares of common stock that may be issued upon stock splits, stock dividends or similar transactions in accordance with Rule 416 under the Securities Act. - (2) Determined pursuant to Rule 457(c) under the Securities Act solely for the purpose of calculating the registration fee based on the average of the high and low sales prices of the registrant's common stock on September 29, 2009 as reported on the NASDAQ Global Market. - (3) Previously paid. - (4) Consists of 4,393,673 shares of common stock and 43,099 shares of common stock that may be issued upon the exercise of warrants. - (5) This Registration Statement also relates to the Rights to purchase shares of Series A Junior Participating Cumulative Preferred Stock of the registrant which are attached to all shares of common stock pursuant to the terms of the registrant's Shareholder Rights Agreement dated March 7, 2007, as amended.
 Until the occurrence of certain prescribed events, the Rights are not exercisable, are evidenced by the certificates for the common stock and will be transferred only with such stock.